-If the application is filed within four months from the start of the employment, the 30%-ruling can be applied in the payroll retro-actively.
-If the application is not filed in time, the 30%-ruling can be applied starting the month following the month in which the application was filed.
+If the application is filed within four months as of the start of the employment, the 30%-ruling can be applied in the payroll retro-actively.
+If the application is not filed on time, the 30%-ruling can be applied starting the month following the month in which the application was filed.

-What if the Tax authorities denies the 30%-ruling?
+What if the Tax Administration denies the 30%-ruling?

-If your application is denied and you disagree, you and your employer can file a letter of objection within six weeks.
+If your application is denied and you disagree, you and your employer can file a notice of objection within six weeks.
 If necessary, you can go to court.